abrsvn/pyactr-book/README.txt

 Python package to create and run ACT-R cognitive models.

-This includes the (frozen) version of pyactr for the "Formal Linguistics and Cognitive Architecture" book, with all the book code included.
+This includes the (frozen) version of pyactr for the "Computational Cognitive Modeling and Linguistic Theory" book, with all the book code included.

 Running the code
 ---------------------------

-All the code for the book "Formal Linguistics and Cognitive Architecture" is in the folder book-code.
+All the code for the book "Computational Cognitive Modeling and Linguistic Theory" is in the folder book-code.
 In order to run it, you need to install and use pyactr.

 Installing and using pyactr -- people familiar with Python
 ----------------------------------------------------------